 “That’s great that you are doing that for your birthday.
 You are being very responsible.”

-Not this
+Not This:

 Do not tell ”war stories” about your own experiences with drinking or wild times where there was drinking to excess.
 This destigmatizes, glorifies, and encourages excessive drinking behavior.

-Don’t encourage reckless celebration or imply that being intoxicated on a 21st (or any) birthday is a rite of passage.
+Don't encourage reckless celebration or imply that being intoxicated on a 21st (or any) birthday is a rite of passage.
 This gives the message that high-risk drinking is OK.
-Make sure you encourage good decision-making and discourage risky drinking.
-If you say “You only turn 21 once, go crazy!” they will listen and not be cautious when celebrating.
+Make sure you encourage good decisions-making and discourage risky drinking.
+If you say "You only turn 21 once, go crazy!" they will listen and not be cautious when celebrating.